mike-goldfinger/service-trap/README.md

 2. Configure and install the list creator: https://github.com/mike-goldfinger/http-ip-list-creator

-3. Forward the tcp port you want to use as trap to the ssh trap docker container or start it directly on your server using go
+3. Forward the tcp port you want to use as trap to the service-trap docker container or start it directly on your server using go

 4. Install pfBlockerNG into your pfsense Firewall and set it up to get the IP list from http-ip-list-creator